 From the depths of winter, spring into luxury with our newest cycling trip, Land of the Conquistadors Cycling the Paradors.
 Each day of riding links luxury Parador hotels deep in the heart of historic Spain.

 Distance: 292km / 342 km Grading: Moderate Where is it?
 Extremadura, Western Spain.

-You can start Cycling the Paradors any day of the week from March to July and September to November.
+Planning & Preparation You can start Cycling the Paradors any day from March to July and September to November.
 July and August are simply too hot!
-In the early part of the year, flora and fauna is at its best.
-Raptor life soars high in the skies at Monfrague National Park and daytime temperatures can vary from late teens in March to the late twenties in June.
-September through to November tourist crowds have thinned, making for prime time visiting.
+In the early part of the year, flora and fauna are at their best.
+Raptor life soars high in the skies at Monfrague National Park, and daytime temperatures can vary from late teens in March to the late twenties in June.
+September through to November, tourist crowds have thinned, making for prime time visiting.
 Madrid is the closest airport, served by most international airlines.
 From Madrid, it's a short train journey to Oropesa, or we can arrange private transfers.